Ezz-Ashraf/NodeJS/README.md

 **I used EJS as template engine but after using pugjs and handlebars as you will notice from the commented code**
 ### The website is at localhost:3000
+### Adjust database settings in the database file in util folder

 ## Available features
 ### 1 -add and remove products